 - IPVanish – Good option for beginners

 IPVanish is worth considering.
 They own and operate their own VPN servers which means they are able to offer fine-tuned performance.
 With over 40,000 IP addresses, on 1,400+ services, across 75+ countries, their network is impressive.
-IPVanish is simple to use with desktop computers but their mobile apps leave something to desired in 2021.
+IPVanish is simple to use with desktop computers but their mobile apps leave something to be desired in 2021.
 It’s worth giving them a try, though.
-They offer a 30 day money back guarantee on their annual plans.
+They offer a 30-day money-back guarantee on their annual plans.

 How does a VPN work?

-Virtual private networks create a tunnel that heavily encrypts your Internet traffic.
-Such encryption works as a solid shell, making it harder for the government, ad agencies, businesses, ISP, and hackers to intercept/view your data.
+Virtual Private Networks create a tunnel that heavily encrypts your Internet traffic.
+This encryption works as a shell; making it harder for the government, ad agencies, businesses, ISP, and hackers to intercept/view your data.
 This helps enable you to access the online world safely.